Share your views on a proposed new law

 MPs do not have to vote the way their constituents ask them to but they will usually want to know their constituents’ views and may take them into account.

 You can also contact your MP if you would like them to support an amendment that another MP has tabled.
-You can see the notices of amendments that have been tabled already by looking in the Bill documents on the Bill information pages.
+You can see the notices of amendments that have been tabled already by looking in the publications section on the bill pages.

-If your MP does not feel able to help and there is a specific point that you feel should be discussed you could contact one of the main party spokespeople on the Bill to check whether they intend to raise it.
+If your MP does not feel able to help and there is a specific point that you feel should be discussed you could contact one of the main party spokespeople on the bill to check whether they intend to raise it.
 You may also have an opportunity to send in your views directly at the bill's Committee Stage in the Commons - see the information below on Submitting evidence to a public bill committee.

-Contacting a member of the Lords about a bill
+Contacting a member of the House of Lords about a bill

 You can approach one of these speakers using the contact details provided.